dpjmullins/Coursera_Cleaning_Data/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

+The mean() and std() were extracted from this dataset and the others were discarded.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean